Fee-Only vs Fee-Based Financial Advisor: The Real Difference

 Fee-only: An investment adviser who earns revenue exclusively from client advisory fees, with no commissions, product sales, or third-party payments of any kind.

 A fee-only adviser is paid only by clients.
-The fee can be hourly, flat, a retainer, or a percentage of the assets under management.
-The exact dollar amount and the schedule are written in the adviser's Form ADV Part 2A (opens in new tab), which is a public regulatory document.
-There are no commissions on product sales.
-There are no kickbacks from fund companies or insurers.
-There are no "concessions" for placing client money into a particular share class.
-If money flows to the adviser from any source other than the client, the adviser is not fee-only.
+The fee structure varies: hourly, flat, retainer, or a percentage of assets under management.
+The exact dollar amount and schedule are written in the adviser's Form ADV Part 2A (opens in new tab), a public regulatory document anyone can read.
+No commissions on product sales.
+No kickbacks from fund companies or insurers.
+No "concessions" for placing client money into a particular share class.
+If money flows to the adviser from any source other than the client, the adviser isn't fee-only.
+That's the whole test.

-Most fee-only advisers are registered investment advisers, either with the U.S. Securities and Exchange Commission or with a state securities regulator.
-As a registered investment adviser they have a legal fiduciary obligation to act in the client's best interest and to disclose any material conflicts in writing.
-Fiduciary obligation is not the same as fee-only structure, but the two often go together.
+Most fee-only advisers are registered investment advisers, either with the SEC or with a state securities regulator.
+As an RIA, they carry a legal fiduciary obligation to act in the client's best interest and disclose material conflicts in writing.
+Fiduciary obligation and fee-only structure aren't the same thing, but they tend to travel together.

-A fee-only structure reduces many of the common conflicts that come from product commissions.
-It does not remove every conflict.
-An adviser charging a percentage of assets under management still has an incentive to grow the account rather than recommend that you pay down a mortgage, give to charity, or hold cash.
+Does fee-only mean no conflicts at all?
+No. An adviser charging a percentage of assets under management still has an incentive to grow the account rather than recommend that you pay down a mortgage, give to charity, or hold cash.
+The fee-only structure reduces many of the common conflicts that come from product commissions, but it doesn't eliminate every incentive problem.
 Those remaining conflicts are required to be disclosed in Form ADV Part 2A.
 Our ADV spells them out.

 What "Fee-Based" Actually Means

 A fee-based adviser is paid by clients and by third parties.
-They charge a client-paid fee for some services, and they also receive commissions, trail payments, or other compensation when they sell certain products.
-Common examples include front-load mutual funds, annuities, life insurance, and proprietary funds offered by an affiliated broker-dealer.
+Client-paid fee on one side, commissions and trail payments on the other.
+When they sell certain products (front-load mutual funds, annuities, life insurance, proprietary funds from an affiliated broker-dealer), they earn additional compensation from the product issuer.

-The structure is not automatically bad.
-A fee-based adviser may have access to insurance products that a pure fee-only firm cannot offer.
-The trade-off is that compensation now varies based on which product the adviser recommends.
-Two products that are roughly comparable for the client may pay the adviser very different amounts.
+The structure isn't automatically bad.
+A fee-based adviser may have access to insurance products that a pure fee-only firm can't offer.
+But the trade-off is real: compensation now varies based on which product gets recommended.
+Two products that are roughly comparable for the client can pay the adviser very different amounts.
 Disclosed conflicts are still real conflicts.

 Want someone to manage your investments?